Connect Google Ads to Claude Code: Step-by-Step Setup Guide

 Go back to Claude Code in your terminal and type:

-Help me generate a Google Ads API refresh token using the OAuth client secret JSON file on my Desktop
+Help me generate a Google Ads API refresh token using the OAuth client secret JSON file I saved to my Desktop

 Claude will: